PST Certification Requirements for Care Managers and Behavioral Health Professionals

 After participants complete the didactic component and attend the Q&A session, they participate in one-on-one practice sessions with a PST trainer via telephone.
 In practice sessions, the participant role plays how to introduce PST to a patient in the first session, and then how to teach fundamental PST skills such as defining problems, setting goals, brainstorming solutions, making decisions, and setting action plans.

 Phone-based practice sessions last about one hour.
-There is no minimum requirement for phone-based practice sessions, but participants may need between two and five practice sessions with their PST trainer before they are ready to practice PST with patients.
+There is no minimum requirement for phone-based practice sessions, but participants may need between three and five practice sessions with their PST trainer before they are ready to practice PST with patients.
 Upon satisfactory completion of the practice sessions, a participant receives a six-month provisional certificate to practice PST with patients on their caseload.
 Full certification is issued upon satisfactory completion of the audio recording review and monthly case presentation components.

 3. Audio Recording Review